roadtocode4u/spaceship/docs/python-programming/07-tuple/07-tuple.md

 **Example explanation :**

-In the above example, In the 1st line we create a variable that variable name is `a`.
-In these variable we stored a string "Hello".
-In the 2nd line we create another variable and name of that variable is `b` and in these variable we stored the "world".
-In the 3rd line we create third variable and name of that variable is `c`.
-In the `c` concatenate the two strings using `+` operator `a+b`.
-That combine the two strings.
+In the above example, In the 1st line we create a variable and name of that variable is `a`.
+In this variable we can stored a string `Hello`.
+In the 2nd line we can create second variable and name of that variable is `b`.
+In this variable we can stored a string `World`.
+In the 3rd line we can create third variable and name of that variable is `c`.
+In this line we can concatenate the two strings using `+` operator `a + b` and store that string in variable `c`.
+In the 4th line we can print that variable.